 2. Membership

-The committee shall be chaired by the Chair of the Trust.
+The committee shall be chaired by a non-executive director.

 Four quality sub-committees will be established which will be organised to reflect the five CQC domains of safe, caring, effective, responsive, well-led.

-The membership of the committee will include the executive directors and 4 non-executive directors (including the Chair of the Trust).
+The membership of the committee will include the executive directors and 4 non-executive directors.

 Deputies for the chairs of the quality sub-committees (the named vice chair of the sub-committee) will attend in an executive’s absence.
 Non-executive director members may also nominate a non-executive deputy to attend in their absence.

-The three Clinical Directors from each of the service directorates will attend as members.
+Regular attendees, who are not voting members unless formally deputising and exercising the vote of their principal, include: the three Clinical Directors from each of the service directorates; and the Deputy Director of Nursing.

 The Board of Directors will review membership of the committee annually.